 - Serve warm or at room temperature.
 Pair them with lemon curd and clotted cream for a lovely combination.
 Enjoy!

-- For freshly baked scones anytime, freeze the cut, unbaked scones in a ziplock bag.
-Take out as many as you want to bake (there's no need to defrost them first), and bake at 400 °F for 20 to 25 minutes.
+- Make-ahead instructions: For freshly baked scones anytime, freeze the cut, unbaked scones in a ziplock bag.
+Take out as many as you want to bake (there's no need to defrost them first), and bake at 375 °F for 20 to 25 minutes.

-- The yield is generally about 8 scones (that's what I get from a disk cut into wedges or using a 3-inch round cookie cutter), but yours may vary.
+- The yield is generally about 8 scones (that's what I get from a circle cut into wedges or with a 3-inch round cookie cutter), and up to 12 (cutting the square scones).
+Your yield may vary.

 Notes